BjoernRave/i18n-magic/README.md

 - **🔄 Sync & Maintain**: Keeps all your locales in perfect sync
 - **🧹 Clean & Optimize**: Removes unused translations and creates optimized bundles
 - **⚡ CI/CD Ready**: Perfect for automated workflows and deployment pipelines
+- **🔌 MCP Integration**: Connect with Cursor and other LLMs to add translation keys on the fly

 ## 📋 Requirements